 - Recipient must meet with his or her faculty mentor at least once a month; and take responsibility to ensure that these meetings are scheduled.

 - Each semester during the award period, the recipient must contribute five hours a week in the first two semesters and ten hours a week in the second two semesters as a facilitator, peer mentor, consultant, or workshop leader in Graduate Studies initiatives supporting graduate student success.
-These duties might include work in the Graduate Resource Center (GRC), Teaching Assistant Resource Center, Project for New Mexico Graduates of Color or other Graduate Studies-affiliate organization.
+Additional opportunities include work in the Graduate Teaching Academy, Project for New Mexico Graduates of Color, or other Graduate Studies-affiliate organization.

-- In the final semester of the award, the recipient must give a presentation based on his or her research as part of an awards ceremony or as part of the GRC-sponsored graduate research conference or symposium.
+- In the final semester of the award, the recipient must give a presentation based on his or her research as part of a graduate research conference or symposium.